Northrop P-61 Black Widow: Design

 The P-61 featured a crew of three: pilot, gunner, and radar operator.
-It was armed with four 20 mm (.79 in) Hispano M2 forward-firing cannon mounted in the lower fuselage, and four .50 in M2 Browning machine guns lined up horizontally with the two middle guns slightly offset upwards in a remotely aimed dorsally mounted turret, a similar arrangement to that used with the B-29 Superfortress using four-gun upper forward remote turrets.
+It was armed with four 20 mm (.79 in) Hispano M2 forward-firing cannon mounted in the lower fuselage, and four .50 in M2 Browning machine guns lined up horizontally with the two middle guns slightly offset upwards in a remotely aimed dorsally mounted turret, a similar arrangement to that used with the Boeing B-29 Superfortress using four-gun upper forward remote turrets.
 The turret was driven by the General Electric GE2CFR12A3 gyroscopic fire control computer, and could be directed by either the gunner or radar operator, who both had aiming control and gyroscopic collimator sight assembly posts attached to their swiveling seats.

 The two Pratt & Whitney R-2800-25S Double Wasp engines were each mounted approximately one-sixth out on the wing's span.
 Two-stage, two-speed mechanical superchargers were fitted.
-In an effort to save space and weight, no turbo-superchargers were fitted, despite the expected 50 mph speed and 10000 ft ceiling increases.
+In an effort to save space and weight, no turbo-superchargers were fitted, despite the expected 50 mph speed and 10000 ft ceiling gains they would have provided.

 Main landing gear bays were located at the bottom of each nacelle, directly behind the engine.
-The two main gear legs were each offset significantly outboard in their nacelles, and retracted towards the tail; oleo scissors faced forwards.
+The two main gear legs were each offset significantly outboard in their nacelles and retracted towards the tail; oleo scissors faced forwards.
 Each main wheel was inboard of its gear leg and oleo.
 Main gear doors were two pieces, split evenly, longitudinally, hinged at inner door's inboard edge and the outer door's outboard edge.

 Each engine cowling and nacelle drew back into tail booms that terminated upwards in large vertical stabilizers and their component rudders, each of a shape similar to a rounded right triangle.
 The leading edge of each vertical stabilizer was faired smoothly from the surface of the tail boom upwards, swept back to 37°.
 The horizontal stabilizer extended between the inner surfaces of the two vertical stabilizers, and was approximately 3/4 the chord of the wing root, including the elevator.
 The elevator spanned approximately 1/3 of the horizontal stabilizer's width, and in overhead plan view, angled inwards in the horizontal from both corners of leading edge towards the trailing edge approximately 15°, forming the elevator into a wide, short trapezoid.
 The horizontal stabilizer and elevator assembly possessed a slight airfoil cross-section.